 A Brief History Lesson.
 Ellison Bakery sold to Michigan private equity firm by Dan McGowan, of Inside INdiana Business, published April 27th, 2017 on NE Indiana Regional Parnership.

 The Embassy Theatre is an individual listing on the National Register of Historic Places.
 Designed by Alvin M. Strauss.
 The Embassy Theatre opened May 14, 1928 as the Emboyd Theatre, was restored in the 1990s recreating the original carpet, lace curtains, and light fixtures.
 Read more of their history on their About Us web page.
-See more local Theaters such as the Clyde Theatre, Embassy Theatre, Holiday Theater, Jefferson Theatre, Palace Theatre, Rialto Theatre, and Paramount Theatre.
+See more local Theaters such as the Broadway Theatre, Clyde Theatre, Embassy Theatre, Holiday Theater, Jefferson Theatre, Palace Theatre, Rialto Theatre, and Paramount Theatre.